-- Gently push in the card, then let it go to eject. - Pull the card straight out, then close the cover.
+- CFexpress card: Press the card eject button (2) to eject the card. - SD card: Gently press the card in, then release it to eject it. - Pull the card straight out, then close the cover.

 Do not remove cards immediately after a red [1] icon is displayed as you are shooting.
 Cards may be hot, due to high internal camera temperature.
 Set the power switch to < OFF > and stop shooting for a while before removing cards.
 Removing hot cards immediately after shooting may cause you to drop and damage them.
 Be careful when removing cards.